 - An initial necklace – this one is so affordable!

 If you want to see more ideas on this, I have my gift guide focusing just on personalized monogrammed items, here.

 Handwritten Note – under the personalized gifts umbrella, instead of a store-bought gift, many teachers would love to receive a handwritten note from their students and/or their parent.
 One of my boy’s teachers told me she keeps the notes and looks back at them when it’s a hard day.
 She also said many other teachers do too.
 I love this!

 School Supplies – I’ve learned that many teachers will pay for school supplies and classroom decor from right out of their own pocket so extra supplies is a great, practical gift.
 Different teachers may have their own list (especially depending on their grade), but these were what were sent to me:

 Gift Cards – when in doubt, this is always a good idea.
 Each of the boy’s teachers mentioned gift cards on their wishlist.
 The top places they mentioned I added below.
 But really, you can ask your kid’s teachers where their favorite store, restaurant, coffee shop, etc. is and go from there!

 Other Practical Gifts Teachers Will Love – other things mentioned were candles and a Yeti Tumbler.
 So of course, I’m linking the white tumbler I use every single day along with my favorite candles.
 This one is perfect for the holidays and this one I use year-round.
 You can’t go wrong with either one.
 They both smell amazing!

 Lastly, you can’t go wrong with home-baked goods 🙂 I hope this was helpful!
-To see all of my gift guides, you can click here.
-There are more to come!
+To see all of my gift guides, just hover over the “holidays” tab on my menu and you’ll see a dropdown list.
 If you have any suggestions, feel free to let me know!